British Infantry Regiments in Malta 1939-1945

 One can almost imagine a young soldier painting his regiment’s defining mark on the wall.
 Even if his uniform is no different from the Cheshire’s, nor his defence post much better than the rest, a small mark is all he needed to feel like it belongs to the regiment; by making it as different as possible.

-The King’s Own Royal Regiment (Lancaster), 8th Battalion.
+The King’s Own Royal Regiment (Lancaster), 8th Battalion

 The King’s Own Royal Regiment (Lancaster) formed the 8th Battalion in February 1940.
 They would see action immediately as part of the British expeditionary force france.
 After the evacuation of Dunkirk, they were stationed for the defence of Britain even as far as the Scilly isles.
 They would depart from Edinburgh in July 1941, aboard HMS Manchester tand HMS Arethusa, the former was torpedoed en route.